cintiadr/blog/content/post/pyconline2020.md

 <br/>
 The event was hosted in [Venueless](https://venueless.org/), and the team was exceptionally responsive.
 So many deployments and new features during the conference.
-And of course, AV was taken care by amazing [NextdayVideo](https://nextdayvideo.com/), and they were as impressive as always.
-True to their name, the very next day we had all talks available in youtube.
+And of course, AV was taken care by amazing [Next Day Video](https://nextdayvideo.com/), and they were as impressive as always.
+True to their name, the very next day we had all talks available in [youtube](https://www.youtube.com/user/pyconau).

 Let me explain to you how an _extremely online_ event works.